GalileoAI/.github/profile/README.md

 ## Hi there 👋

-This is the ultimate software helping young people to make the greatest decisions with their careers.
+This is the ultimate software helping young people make the most significant career decisions.

+## Demo

+A live demo available is at [https://patentnaprzyszlosc.netlify.app](https://patentnaprzyszlosc.netlify.app).

+## Contribution

+Created by Galileo AI Team during the HackYeah 2023 at Cracow, Poland, Earth, Milky Way.

 <!--